 Glorious return from AWS Hackdays 2019

 SymbIoT, led by Reinier Veral, returned to AWS Hackdays 2020 after being the winning regional team of the Philippines AWS Hackdays 2019.
-This year, the team returned with a new team combination of Casey Jon Chua, Jeremiah Valero JR, Ivy Jumao-AS MM and Reinier Veral.
+This year, the team returned with a new team combination of Casey Jon Chua, Jeremiah Valero JR, Ivy Jumao-AS MM, and Reinier Veral.

-It was a great experience to join the hackathon last year and being exposed to AWS technology, this year I would like to take a shot again in winning the South East Asia finals,” said Reinier, the R&D engineer in the team who specialized in IoT and machine learning.
+It was a great experience to join the hackathon last year and be exposed to AWS technology, this year I would like to take a shot again in winning the South East Asia finals,” said Reinier, the R&D engineer in the team who specialized in IoT and machine learning.

-With a strong enthusiasm in hackathons, Jeremiah, the software developer in the team explained to us how he joined the team without priorly knowing Reinier.
+With a strong enthusiasm in hackathons, Jeremiah, the software developer on the team explained to us how he joined the team without priorly knowing Reinier.
 “I was looking for teammates for the AWS Hackdays on the platform and there I saw Reinier’s team, the winner of the regional demo day last year.
 They were missing a developer and a subject matter expert in the business respectively, so I called upon Ivy, my friend from university who specialized in the seaweed business to join the team together.
 That’s how SymbIoT was born.”

 “It was an emotional rollercoaster.”